Cleaning Business Insurance and Bonding

 General liability insurance

 A general liability policy covers common cleaning risks, such as client property damage and injuries.
-It's often the first insurance policy purchased by a cleaning business.
+It's often the first policy purchased by a cleaning business.

 BEST FOR